 - In the left-side navigation pane, choose .

 - In the top navigation bar, select a region.

 - Find the ECS instance for which you want to re-initialize a data disk and click the instance ID to go to the Instance Details page.

 - Find the data disk that you want to re-initialize and click Re-initialize Disk in the Actions column.

 - In the Re-initialize Disk dialog box, read the notes and click Confirm.

 What to do next

 - (Applicable only to Linux instances) If the data disk was created as an empty disk, you must format the data disk after you re-initialize it.
-For more information, see Format a data disk for a Linux instance.
+For more information, see Initialize a data disk whose size does not exceed 2 TiB on a Linux instance.

 - After the data disk is re-initialized, you must redeploy the applications and reconfigure the parameters on the disk to restore your business as soon as possible.